quitus/CleaningAssingment2/CodeBook.md

 - tBodyGyroJerkMag.std..: Standard deviation of the Euclidean norm of the Body Angular Acceleration derived in time
 - fBodyAcc.mean...X, fBodyAcc.mean...Y, and fBodyAcc.mean...Z: Mean of the Fast Fourier Transform of the Body Linear Acceleration on the X, Y, and Z axis
 - fBodyAcc.std...X, fBodyAcc.std...Y, and fBodyAcc.std...Z: Standard deviation of the Fast Fourier Transform of the Body Linear Acceleration on the X, Y, and Z axis
-- fBodyAcc.meanFreq...X, fBodyAcc.meanFreq...Y, and fBodyAcc.meanFreq...Z:
+- fBodyAcc.meanFreq...X, fBodyAcc.meanFreq...Y, and fBodyAcc.meanFreq...Z: Mean frequency of the Fast Fourier Transform of the Body Linear Acceleration on the X, Y, and Z axis
 - fBodyAccJerk.mean...X, fBodyAccJerk.mean...Y, and fBodyAccJerk.mean...Z: Mean of Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration derived in time on the X, Y, and Z axis
 - fBodyAccJerk.std...X, fBodyAccJerk.std...Y, and fBodyAccJerk.std...Z: Standard deviation Fast Fourier Transform of the Fast Fourier Transform of Euclidean norm of the Body Linear Acceleration derived in time on the X, Y, and Z axis
-- fBodyAccJerk.meanFreq...X, fBodyAccJerk.meanFreq...Y, and fBodyAccJerk.meanFreq...Z:
+- fBodyAccJerk.meanFreq...X, fBodyAccJerk.meanFreq...Y, and fBodyAccJerk.meanFreq...Z: Mean frequency of Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration derived in time on the X, Y, and Z axis
 - fBodyGyro.mean...X, fBodyGyro.mean...Y, and fBodyGyro.mean...Z: Mean Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration on the X, Y, and Z axis
 - fBodyGyro.std...X, fBodyGyro.std...Y, and fBodyGyro.std...Z: Standard deviation of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration on the X, Y, and Z axis
-- fBodyGyro.meanFreq...X, fBodyGyro.meanFreq...Y, and fBodyGyro.meanFreq...Z:
+- fBodyGyro.meanFreq...X, fBodyGyro.meanFreq...Y, and fBodyGyro.meanFreq...Z: Mean frequency of the Body Angular Acceleration on the X, Y, and Z axis
 - fBodyAccMag.mean..: Mean of the Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration
 - fBodyAccMag.std..: Standard deviation of the Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration
 - fBodyAccMag.meanFreq..: Mean of the Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration
 - fBodyBodyAccJerkMag.mean..: Mean of the Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration derived in time
 - fBodyBodyAccJerkMag.std..: Standard deviation of the Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration derived in time
-- fBodyBodyAccJerkMag.meanFreq..:
+- fBodyBodyAccJerkMag.meanFreq..: Mean of Fast Fourier Transform of the Euclidean norm of the Body Linear Acceleration derived in time
 - fBodyBodyGyroMag.mean..: Mean of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration
 - fBodyBodyGyroMag.std..: Standard deviation of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration
-- fBodyBodyGyroMag.meanFreq..:
+- fBodyBodyGyroMag.meanFreq..: Mean of the Mean frequency of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration
 - fBodyBodyGyroJerkMag.mean..: Mean of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration derived in time
 - fBodyBodyGyroJerkMag.std..: Standard deviation of the Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration derived in time
-- fBodyBodyGyroJerkMag.meanFreq..:
+- fBodyBodyGyroJerkMag.meanFreq..: Mean of the Mean frequency Fast Fourier Transform of the Euclidean norm of the Body Angular Acceleration derived in time